Photo: Dietmar Rabich / Wikimedia Commons

 Galicia, Spain — Wild Atlantic Northwest

-The Galician coast (northwestern Spain, the region where the Portuguese language originated) is among the most beautiful and most undervisited coastlines in Western Europe — the extraordinary granite rock landscapes (the Rías Baixas, the inlets of the Atlantic penetrating deep inland), the wild beaches with powerful surf, and the extraordinary seafood (percebes, the extraordinary goose barnacles harvested from the surf-washed rocks; pulpo á feira, octopus cooked Galician-style — both considered the finest seafood preparations in Spain).
+The Galician coast (northwestern Spain, the region where the Portuguese language originated) is among the most beautiful and most overlooked coastlines in Western Europe — dramatic granite rock landscapes (the Rías Baixas, inlets where the Atlantic penetrates deep inland), wild beaches with powerful surf, and standout seafood (percebes, goose barnacles harvested from the surf-washed rocks; pulpo á feira, octopus cooked Galician-style — both considered among the best seafood preparations in Spain).

-Best beaches: Praia das Catedrais (the most extraordinary rock formation beach in Spain — the sea-carved gothic arches accessible at low tide), Playa Rodas (the extraordinary lagoon beach within the Cíes Islands, consistently voted Spain’s best beach).
+Best beaches: Praia das Catedrais (Spain’s standout rock formation beach — sea-carved gothic arches accessible at low tide), Playa Rodas (a lagoon beach within the Cíes Islands, consistently voted Spain’s best beach).

 Best for Architecture + Beach